 - 3.1 Movement in all divisions must only be permitted for players in their major year.
-Players will only be permitted to jump one division. - 3.2 There are not to be more than two (2) players playing above their appropriate age group on any Soo Jr. Girls Greyhound team, except for Intermediate or Senior categories. - 3.3 The Association strongly recommends that all skilled players strive to play on the highest-level team within their own age group.
+Players will only be permitted to jump one division. - 3.2 There are not to be more than two (2) players playing above their appropriate age group on any Soo Jr. Girls Greyhound team, except for Intermediate or Senior categories. - 3.3 The Association strongly recommends that all skilled players strive to play on the highest-level

+- team within their own age group.
 In order to ensure these players, the opportunity to participate at their appropriate level, the Sault Female Hockey Association has adopted a general "team selection" process.
-See Article 4 for further information.
+See Article 4 for further information. - 3.4 A player who does not report to their team by November 30th without a projected return to skate date/medical note will be de-rostered.